alfin3/lisp-seq-cause-search/README.md

 O(SN(2T + L))

 2T could be implemented as T, providing O(SN(T + L)).
-The use or design of suitable data structures may enable tighter bounds with respect to N in order to avoid the traversal of the entire data set at each step.
+The use or design of suitable data structures to avoid the traversal of the entire data at each step may provide lower bounds with respect to N.

 **Application Example - Bioengineering, Proteomics**